Spiritualist Pioneering Mediums

 Born in Stockholm and originally called Swedborg, the family name being changed to Swedenborg when elevated to the rank of nobility by Queen Ulrica, Swedenborg devoted his life to the study of natural science and engineering.
 There is no doubt, however, that he anticipated many scientific discoveries which were attributed to others.

-His work on palaeontology shows him to be the predecessor of all Scandinavian geologists and his work in this department alone would be sufficient to make him famous.
+His work on paleontology shows him to be the predecessor of all Scandinavian geologists and his work in this department alone would be sufficient to make him famous.

 Swedenborg’s followers claimed that he safely held intercourse with the spirit world and the fact that Swedenborg claimed to be guided by Jesus probably saved his life at a time when spirit communication was considered to be a heresy.